huggingface/hub-docs/docs/hub/models-gated.md

 By clicking on `Agree`, you agree to share your username and email address to the model authors.
 In some cases, additional fields might be requested.
 Try to fill the form as accurately as possible to help the model authors decide on whether they grant you the access or not.

 Once the access request is sent, there are two possibilities.
-If the approval mechanism is automatic and you immediately get access to the model files.
-Otherwise, the requests have to be approved manually by the authors which can take more time.
+If the approval mechanism is automatic, you immediately get access to the model files.
+Otherwise, the requests have to be approved manually by the authors, which can take more time.

 **Note:** the model authors have full control on their model.
 In particular, they can decide at any time to block your access to the model without prior notice, no matter the approval mechanism or if your request has already being approved.